gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 #### 1. Install the dependencies

-`npm install --save gatsby-plugin-postcss postcss-import postcss-cssnext postcss-browser-reporter postcss-reporter`
+`npm install --save gatsby-plugin-postcss@next postcss-import postcss-cssnext postcss-browser-reporter postcss-reporter`

 **NOTE**: `postcss-cssnext` is [deprecated](https://moox.io/blog/deprecating-cssnext/) and it is better to use `postcss-preset-env` now.